venenux/alpine-wiki/tutorials/server-alpine-webmin-320.md

 so basically the workaround is to trick the system into thinking it's Geento!

-This material is copyright, check [LICENSE](#license) at the end of the document!
+This material is copyright, check [LICENSE](#license) at the end of the document! and you can also watch the mckaygerhard's video also at https://t.me/alpine_linux/1402

 * [Install alpine linux](#install-alpine-linux)
 * [1 - Environment](#1---setup-environment)